 How to Design an Employee Benefits Plan

-Benefits plans can vary widely from one company to the next and can be a make-or-break factor in becoming an employer of choice for top candidates.
-Thus, carefully crafting a benefits package that serves your employees and your organizational goals is a must if you want to set your company apart.
+Benefits plans can vary widely from one company to the next and, as this anecdote shows, can be a make-or-break factor in becoming an employer of choice for top candidates.
+Thus, carefully crafting a benefits package that serves your employees and organizational goals is necessary if you want to set your company apart.

-We’ll discuss the upsides of taking a strategic approach to employee benefits and walk you step by step through designing a benefits package that’s effective for your organization.
+Let’s discuss the upsides of taking a strategic approach to employee benefits and walk you through designing a benefits package that’s effective for your organization.

 Why Create a Strategic Employee Benefits Plan?